-Exhibit No. Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Memorandum and Articles of Association of the Registrant, as currently in effect 3.2 Form of Amended and Restated Memorandum and Articles of Association of the Registrant (effective immediately prior to completion of this offering) 4.1 Registrant's Specimen American Depositary Receipt (included in Exhibit 4.3) 4.2 Registrant's Specimen Certificate for Class A Ordinary Shares 4.3 Form of Deposit Agreement, among the Registrant, the depositary and holder of the American Depositary Receipts 5.1 Form of Opinion of Conyers Dill & Pearman regarding the validity of the Class A ordinary shares being registered 8.1 Form of Opinion of Conyers Dill & Pearman regarding certain Cayman Islands tax matters 8.2 Form of Opinion of Jingtian & Gongcheng regarding certain PRC tax matters (included in Exhibit 99.2) 10.1 Form of Indemnification Agreement between the Registrant and each of its directors and executive officers 10.2 Form of Employment Agreement between the Registrant and each of its executive officers 10.3 2020 Share Incentive Plan 21.1 Significant Subsidiaries of the Registrant 23.1 Consent of MaloneBailey, LLP, an independent registered public accounting firm 23.2 Consent of Conyers Dill and Pearman (included in Exhibit 5.1) 23.3 Consent of Jingtian & Gongcheng (included in Exhibit 99.2) 24.1 Powers of Attorney (included on signature page) 99.1 Code of Business Conduct and Ethics of the Registrant 99.2 Form of Opinion of Jingtian & Gongcheng regarding certain PRC law matters A = 0.0 W
+Exhibit No. Description of Exhibit

+LAMOIT NO. 1.1 Form of Underwriting Agreement 3.1 Memorandum and Articles of Association of the Registrant, as currently in effect 3.2 Form of Amended and Restated Memorandum and Articles of Association of the Registrant (effective immediately prior to completion of this offering) 4.1 Registrant's Specimen Certificate for Class A Ordinary Shares 5.1 Opinion of Conyers Dill &amp; Pearman regarding the validity of the Class A ordinary shares being registered 8.1 Opinion of Conyers Dill &amp; Pearman regarding certain Cayman Islands tax matters 8.2 Opinion of Jingtian &amp; Gongcheng regarding certain PRC tax matters (included in Exhibit 99.2) 10.1 Form of Indemnification Agreement between the Registrant and each of its directors and executive officers 10.2 Form of Employment Agreement between the Registrant and each of its executive officers 10.3 2020 Share Incentive Plan 21.1 Significant Subsidiaries of the Registrant 23.1 Consent of MaloneBailey, LLP, an independent registered public accounting firm 23.2 Consent of Conyers Dill and Pearman (included in Exhibit 5.1) 23.3 Consent of Jingtian & Gongcheng (included in Exhibit 99.2) 24.1 Powers of Attorney (included on signature page) 99.1 Code of Business Conduct and Ethics of the Registrant 99.2 Opinion of Jingtian & Gongcheng regarding certain PRC law matters 99.3 Consent of Frost & Sullivan

-To be filed by amendment
+\ To be filed by amendment